How to Get a Restraining Order to Fight Harassment

 We will be more than happy to help you put an end to in-person harassment, disturbing text messages, cyberstalking, or any other form of abusive behavior.
 But there’s more to it—you can also use our app to fix other mundane issues that plague your daily existence.

 Whatever you need help with, your part of the job is quite simple.
-You just need to create an account on DoNotPay, log onto it in the web browser or iOS device, and then choose the service that fits your needs.
+You just need to create an account on DoNotPay, log onto it in the web browser, and then choose the service that fits your needs.
 We are exceptionally skilled at:

 - Contesting parking tickets

 - Getting compensation if you get scammed by robocalls